HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Something like the Ideal Logic Plus with a 7-year warranty, will be comparable in price to the Worcester 25i or 30i, when installed by BOXT.
-And that’s simply because BOXT push the Worcester boilers at volume, so are able to offer them at preferential rates, complete with an extra 3-years warranty.
+Something like the Ideal Logic Plus with a 7-year warranty, will be comparable in price to the Worcester 25i or 30i, when installed by online boiler installation companies.
+And that’s simply because they push the Worcester boilers at volume, so are able to offer them at preferential rates, complete with an extra 3-years warranty.

-You can compare prices between Worcester and Ideal boilers back to back using this quick on-screen form.
+Would you like to compare boiler prices back to back?
+Use this quick on-screen form.